eshan-savla/EG3D/README.md

 [OpenMP](https://www.openmp.org/).

 ## Current Stand
-Currently, the library is capable of computing edge points of any point cloud object, albeit at a lower performance.
+Currently, the library is capable of isolating edge points and segmenting feature lines from it.
+2D as well as 3D Information can be derived from the segments but is not within the scope of this thesis.
-Drastic performance increase using parallelized for loops from OpenMP

 ## Future Implementations
-- Edge detection (smooth lines)
-- Recognition of 2D geometric profiles
-- 3D profile information
 - online edge detection
 - ROS Wrapper